Give patients THE ONE CAR T proven in R/R LBCL for both transplant-eligible and transplant-ineligible patients1

 Breyanzi manufacturing1

-T cells are collected via leukapheresis at a qualified center.1
+T cells are collected via leukapheresis at a qualified center.

-Cells are sent to a manufacturing site for purification, engineering, and expansion delivering a defined ratio of CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components).
+Cells are sent to a manufacturing site for purification, engineering, and expansion, delivering a defined ratio of CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components).
 Ensure that patients understand the risk (11%) of manufacturing failure.
-Rates of manufacturing failure in the commercial setting differ from rates in the clinical trial.1
+Rates of manufacturing failure in the commercial setting differ from rates in the clinical trial.

-A single dose of Breyanzi is 90 to 110 × 106 CAR-positive viable T cells for LBCL after 1 line of therapy, and 50 to 110 × 106 for LBCL after 2 or more lines of therapy (consisting of 1:1 CAR-positive viable T cells of the CD8 and CD4 components).
-The manufacturing target dose is 100 × 106 CAR-positive viable T cells.1
+A single dose of Breyanzi contains 90 to 110 × 106 CAR-positive viable T cells (consisting of 1:1 CAR-positive viable T cells of the CD8 and CD4 components).
+The manufacturing target dose is 100 × 106 CAR-positive viable T cells.

 Physician is notified of estimated Breyanzi availability date, which is subject to change.
 Confirm availability before starting lymphodepletion.

-MONITORING Monitor patients daily at a certified healthcare facility during the first week following infusion for signs and symptoms of CRS and neurologic toxicities.
+Monitor patients daily at a healthcare facility during the first week following infusion for signs and symptoms of CRS and neurologic toxicities.

-Instruct patients to remain within proximity of the certified healthcare facility for at least 4 weeks following infusion.1
+Instruct patients to remain within proximity of a healthcare facility for at least 2 weeks following infusion.

-CAR, chimeric antigen receptor; CBC, complete blood count; CRS, cytokine release syndrome; LBCL, large B-cell lymphoma; NT neurolgic toxicity; R/R, relapsed or refractory.
+CAR, chimeric antigen receptor; CRS, cytokine release syndrome; LBCL, large B-cell lymphoma; MOA, mechanism of action; NT, neurologic toxicity; R/R, relapsed or refractory.

 Breyanzi is designed for gradual expansion* and persistence1

-Smart engineering: Breyanzi is a CD19-directed CAR T cell therapy1
+Smart engineering: Breyanzi is a CD19-directed CAR T-cell therapy

-Defined and purfied–defined ratio reduces variability of the CD8 and CD4 component
+Defined and purified product–defined ratio reduces variability of the CD8 and CD4 component dose1

-Breyanzi was present in the peripheral blood for up to 2 years1
+Breyanzi was present in the peripheral blood for at least 2 years1

 Breyanzi binds to CD19 expressed on the cell surface of tumor and normal B cells, inducing activation of CAR T cells and killing target cells.1